Concepts

 that have a callback output matrix.

-function is calculated, the matrix is updated (because it is output of the
+When the function is calculated, the matrix is updated (because it is

-function) and for this reason it causes the function recalculation; which
+output of the function) and for this reason it causes the function

-again updates the matrix, which again causes the function recalculation
+recalculation; which again updates the matrix, which again causes the

 The concept of callback function is equivalent to the one of recursive